hussein-esmail7/sh/README.md

 ### b64.sh
 This program decodes a base64 string into a readable string.
 If the readable string is a URL, it automatically opens the URL in the default browser.

+### c.sh
+This program compiles files.
+Instead of trying to remember which program to use to do it or if you need multiple lines, I have this program look at the given file extension and let it do the work.
+Currently it works with these extensions: `.c`, `.cpp`, `.html`, `.java`, `.ms`, `.py`, `.sh`, `.tex`, and possibly more if I forget to update this README file...

+### determine_browser.sh
+This program looks at what the given URL is, and determine what to open it in.
+I mainly use this to open image and audio links in `feh`, videos in `mpv`, and the rest in the default browser.

+### gallery_bibliogram.py
+This scrapes the given Bibliogram URL and returns each image link using selenium.

+### gallery_imgur.py
+This scrapes the given Imgur URL and returns each image link using selenium.

-### groff-cheetsheet.sh
+### gallery_reddit.py
-This program just prints a block of text that is used as a reference sheet for writing in groff/.ms files.
+This program prints the individual Reddit image URLs from a Reddit Gallery link.
+It uses selenium, and prints the URLs all in one line, separated by a space.

-### groff-template.sh
+### gitpush.sh
-This program generates a groff template file named 'template.ms' in the current directory that can be used to add text.
+Instead of typing `git add .`, `git commit`, and `git push` each time I want to send something to my repository, I just type `gitpush` to send it to Github.
+I'm even going to use this right after I finish typing this sentence.

 ### ip.sh
 This program outputs your local and public IP address.

-### pdf.sh
+### plex.sh
-This program converts a .ms (groff/troff) file into a .pdf file.
-It is run by typing "pdf filename.ms".
-The pdf filename is the .ms filename automatically.
-The reason why you can type "pdf" and not ./pdf.sh is because I have an alias in my terminal config file to this shell script.

 ### update.sh
 This program is a collection of update commands so that I don't have to worry about updating individual items and I just have to run this.

-### reddit_gallery.py
-This program prints the individual Reddit image URLs from a Reddit Gallery link.
-It uses selenium, and prints the URLs all in one line, separated by a space.

 ## Donate
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/husseinesmail)